Psoriasis Treatment & Causes

 Infections

 Infections are often involved in the development of psoriatic symptoms.
-Bacteria, particularly Streptococci, are the most commonly implicated pathogens, and are linked to Guttate Psoriasis.
-Human immunodeficiency virus (HIV) infection, although not a direct cause of Psoriasis, is known to increase the likelihood of developing more severe Psoriasis, if the person already has Psoriasis.
+Bacteria, particularly Streptococci, are the most commonly implicated pathogens and are linked to Guttate Psoriasis.
+Human Immunodeficiency Virus (HIV), although not a direct cause of Psoriasis, is known to increase the likelihood of developing more severe Psoriasis in cases where the condition already exists.

 Stress